2025 Chongqing anti-CCP protest

-At approximately 22:00 on August 29, 2025 (Beijing time), in Xijie (熙街), Chongqing University Town, Shapingba District, Chongqing, China, an individual used a projector to display slogans critical of the Chinese Communist Party onto the exterior wall of a building.
+At approximately 22:00 on August 29, 2025 (Beijing time), in Xijie, Chongqing University Town, Shapingba District, Chongqing, China, an individual used a projector to display slogans critical of the Chinese Communist Party onto the exterior wall of a building.
 The projection lasted about 50 minutes before being stopped by the authorities, and attracted considerable public attention.

 The event occurred on the eve of the 2025 China Victory Day Parade (also called the 'September 3 Parade'), and was described by commentators as notable given the Chinese government's strict suppression of any public displays of dissent under CCP General Secretary Xi Jinping.
 Observers have drawn comparisons between this incident and the 2022 Beijing Sitong Bridge protest.

 Background

 The incident took place on the eve of the Chinese Communist Party's 2025 China Victory Day Parade (or "September 3 Military Parade"), an event held to commemorate the 80th anniversary of the end of the Second Sino-Japanese War and World War II.
 In the lead-up to this large-scale parade, the Chinese government's control over public opinion and dissenting voices had reached an unprecedented level.

 Prior to this, sporadic protests had still occurred in China despite heavy crackdowns on dissent, most notably the 2022 Beijing Sitong Bridge protest.
 Activist Peng Lifa had unfurled banners protesting against zero-COVID policies and Xi Jinping, making international news.
 Although Peng was later arrested and incarcerated, his actions were reported to have inspired others.
 The Sitong Bridge incident is regarded as a turning point, signaling the emergence of public opposition within China and sparking a wave of similar acts of resistance.
 Subsequently, various creative protests appeared across China, including the so-called "Toilet Revolution" (厕所革命), in which slogans were written in public restrooms and university campus bathrooms.